FAQ

 What’s included in the SDK?

-• input detection and tracking for game pieces and finger touches
+• input detection and tracking for game Pieces and finger touches

 • session management for multiplayer gameplay